jagereren/ML-from-scratch/README.md

 ## Usage

-You'll need both cancer.ipynb and the
+You'll need to import both "cancer.ipynb" and "survey lung cancer.csv" into one document.
-Just launch Jupyter Notebook, and then open the cancer.ipynb file !
+After that, just launch Jupyter Notebook, and then open the cancer.ipynb file !
 The file is separated into two parts :
 - The processing part which consists in analyzing the data
 - The Logistic regression part where you'll find the code for this algorithm, from scratch (i hope that you've some math knowledge :))